keksgauner/www-laravel-test/README.md

 # Only run the command below if you are installing this Panel for
 # the first time and do not have any data in the database.
 php artisan migrate:fresh --seed --force

+# Use this insteed
+php artisan migrate --force
 ```

 # Nginx snippet